JScott/ViveGrip/README.md

 See the [examples directory](Assets/ViveGrip/Examples) for example usage and scenes.

+See the [API doc](Assets/ViveGrip/API.md) for the code tools summarized.

 ## Why use Vive Grip?

 - Fully supports Unity's physics systems for realistic interactions